 If you are dealing with a shareholder dispute and cannot see a way forward, our expert commercial dispute resolution team can help.

-Lavelle Solicitors have a strong track history of effectively resolving even the most complex and contentious shareholder disputes.
+Lavelle Partners have a strong track history of effectively resolving even the most complex and contentious shareholder disputes.
 We understand that your business and your disputes are unique, so offer clear, practical advice tailored to your needs and those of the company.

 With decades of experience across our team, we can provide a neutral assessment of your legal position and the various options for resolving your dispute, then find the right solution for you, whether through an out-of-court settlement or via court proceedings if required.